NINFEA CRUTTWELL-READE Three Études for Piano and Flower Pots

 SAINT-SAËNS Oboe Sonata (11′)

-Ensemble 360’s Adrian Wilson and Tim Horton perform a programme that spotlights the virtuosic qualities of the oboe.
+Ensemble 360’s Adrian Wilson is joined by pianist Ben Frith for this concert that spotlights the virtuosic qualities of the oboe.

 “Ensemble 360 [gave] a mesmerising performance” ***** Bach Track